 You should note, your Mac needs to run macOS X Mountain Lion or later in order to use iMessage.
 Follow this step-by-step guide to set up iMessage on your Mac.

 With your Apple ID, you automatically can send and receive text messages across all your Apple devices. iOS 10 brought a myriad of new features to iMessage.
 Now you can send stickers and games, share music from Apple Music, send drawings, or send animated GIFs.

 That’s not all, the blue bubble messaging app keeps getting better and better.
 Recent iOS updates have brought even more features to the app.
 There are countless new features for users to discover, and the biggest ones are, of course, Animoji and Memoji.

-Snapchat is best known as a self-destructing photo and video sharing than a messaging app.
+Snapchat is best known for a self-destructing photo and video sharing than a messaging app.
 What makes this app so popular, specifically among youngsters, is the self-destructing nature of its text messages.

-Users can send each other short videos, photos, or messages called Snaps, that are only visible after a predetermined amount of time before disappearing.
+Users can send each other short videos, photos, or messages called Snaps, which are only visible after a predetermined amount of time before disappearing.

 The app has made a reputation with its creative and funny filters, lens, and doddles that teenagers love so much.
 They have been an inspiration for many other messaging apps.
 Follow this beginner’s guide for the best Snapchat hacks, tips, and tricks.

 What we like most about the photo- and